 Professor Albert Klein Tank

-Albert is Director of the Met Office Hadley Centre for Climate Science and Services and also holds a Professorship in Climate Services at Wageningen University, Netherlands.
+Albert is Director of the Met Office Hadley Centre for Climate Science and Services.

 As Director, Albert has responsibility for the strategic leadership of the Met Office Hadley Centre and its staff.
 He represents the work of the Centre to the external scientific community and Government sponsors and he represents Climate Science within the wider Met Office Science Programme as a member of the Science Management Team.

 Albert has built an international reputation in climate science, particularly from his work in analyzing climate trends, developing observational datasets and producing the national climate change scenarios in the Netherlands.

 Before joining the Met Office in February 2018, he has been based at the Royal Netherlands Meteorological Institute (KNMI) for 25 years.
 He was head of the R&D department on Observations and Data Technology.

 Albert completed his PhD on the topic: “Changing temperature and precipitation extremes in Europe’s climate of the 20th Century” at Utrecht University (the Netherlands) in 2004.